 Smile Train partnership

-With GSK Consumer Healthcare’s heritage in specialist oral health, we know the importance of a healthy mouth, which is why we’re proud to work in partnership with Smile Train, the world’s largest cleft organisation, with a unique, sustainable model of empowering local medical professionals with the training, funding, and resources to provide free surgery and other essential forms of cleft care to children in need in more than 90 countries.
+With GSK Consumer Healthcare’s heritage in specialist oral health, we know the importance of a healthy mouth.
+That’s why we’re proud of our partnership with Smile Train, a world-leading charity which empowers local medical professionals to provide free, life-changing surgery and comprehensive cleft care to children with cleft lip and palate in more than 90 countries.